Community Advisory Board

 The Advisory Board meets every other month for about an hour at LPM’s studios on South 4th street and via Zoom.
 In between the meetings, we may ask you to listen to our radio programs, attend our events and be part of committees working on specific projects.
 Sometimes we’ll ask you to meet with people in your neighborhood or others to get feedback on our work or to learn about needs we can help meet.

 No matter your skills or interests, serving on the Community Advisory Board offers you an opportunity to help make Louisville Public Media the best place for news, entertainment and connecting our neighbors to each other.

 Community Advisory Board member terms run July through June with applications for new members opening in the spring, as space allows.

-All Public reports & filings of Louisville Public Media, including CAB meeting dates and minutes are available on our Public Document Drive available 24/7 and freely viewable by the public.
+All Public reports & filings of Louisville Public Media, including CAB meeting dates (and zoom link) and minutes are available on our Public Document Drive available 24/7 and freely viewable by the public.

 Meetings are open to the public.
 If you would like to be notified directly of meeting dates, please fill out this form.

-To learn more, contact one of the Advisory Board officers or the LPM staff point person with the subject line LPM Community Advisory Board:
+To learn more, contact one of the Advisory Board officers or LPM with the subject line LPM Community Advisory Board: